SeunMatt/precommit4j/README.md

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+The plugin is now built with Python script and expects you to have Python v3+ on your local machine.

+To install the Python package onto your local machine, run ` pipx install -e .`.

+To release a new version:
+- Update the version number in `__init__.py`
+- Create a git tag for the version using `git tag v2.x.x`
+- Push the git tags `git push --tags`
+- Run the build `python3 -m build`
+- Upload the distribution using `twine upload dist/*` which will upload the distribution to https://pypi.org

 ## Contributing